 When someone asks for advice, sometimes they are simply asking for your approval.
 They want to hear someone say, Yeah you should do that or Yeah that’s ok.
 This doesn’t mean that you should always say that, but you should know that an immediate response of judgment might shut down the possibilities of deeper communication.

 Keep an open mind and listen.
-Relax your facial muscles against expressions of disdain or horror unless your friend needs that kind of reaction from you.
+Relax your facial muscles against expressions of disdain or horror, unless your friend wants you to display that kind of reaction.
 Opt to look understanding and kind.
 Temporarily set aside your biases, your political inclinations, your religious beliefs, and the like, to make room for the kind of reality that your friend is painting.
 Step into the person’s shoes and imagine what it’s like to be her.

 2. Ask before you say something